gannochenko/generilla/README.md

 * Better edge cases handling.
 * Allow `generilla` to run a generator without linking it, like this: `generilla run /path/to/generator`.
 * Enable making of `self-executable` generators, that are distributed as an `npm package` and export a CLI command that runs `generilla run <generator>`.
+    This will allow using `yarn create <generator-name>`, which is quite cool.

 See the [open issues](https://github.com/gannochenko/generilla/issues) for a list of proposed features (and known issues).